garysweaver/irie/README.md

     /app/views/plural_name_of_model/create.json.jbuilder
     /app/views/plural_name_of_model/update.json.jbuilder

-See [Railscast #320][railscast320] for examples.
+See [Railscast #320][railscast320] for more examples on setting up and using JBuilder.

 ###### Other

-Anything that is ok with or without render/responds_with that doesn't require any additional code in the action methods of the controller are ok, e.g. as_json defined in model, etc.
+You should be able to use anything that works with normal render/responds_with in Rails controllers that don't require any additional code in the action methods of the controller are ok, e.g. as_json defined in model, etc.

 #### Create/Update JSON Request/Params Acceptance